Temitope746/cse21-hands-on-with-summit/challenges/OpenMP_Offload/README.md

 ## Summary

 So with minimal changes to the code, we were able to get a significant speedup of our matrix-multiply code.
-There is, of course, still some tuning that could be done (e.g. changing the number of teams, threads per team, etc.) for an even larger speedup, but the real purpose of this challenge was simply to give the participant a flavor of how OpenMP diretives can be used to accelerate a code using a GPU.
+There is, of course, still some tuning that could be done (e.g. changing the number of teams, threads per team, etc.) for an even larger speedup, but the real purpose of this challenge was simply to give the participant a flavor of how OpenMP directives can be used to accelerate a code using a GPU.

 It should be noted that the directives covered in this short challenge really only scratch the surface of the GPU offload functionality in the OpenMP specification.
 If you'd like to learn more, please visit [https://www.openmp.org/specifications/](https://www.openmp.org/specifications/).